[HOME] [TXT]

 I often need to quickly test some functionality (Proof of Concept), e.g. testing the behavior of a system, using syscall functionality that is not yet implemented in user space, direct memory access, etc. The C programming language is great for this because it is very low level and, at the same time, it is high level enough with lots of libraries.
 This gives me a lot of freedom and direct access to assembly, and (if I don't use optimizations) it has more or less deterministic output/behavior.
 I use 'gcc's 'gnu99' standard mode, which is C99 with GNU extensions[ref1], because I want to quickly write my PoC and I don't care about portability and don't want to waste time on nicely looking declarations, etc. (i.e., I will use the fastest way possible for prototyping like this because it will never be production code.)
 For that, I have one unholy trick that I have used for a very long time.
 TL;DR: Complete C template.
 But we are well-bred hackers, and we *need* to understand why it works.
 Firstly, we need to know how executable files are ... well, executed.

-===[ Executing a binary on Linux ]~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+===[ Executing a Binary on Linux ]~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On Linux, an executable file is processed in these steps: 1.
 The kernel opens the file and reads the first several bytes (= the magic header).
 2. The kernel then compares the header to the known binary formats.
 There are roughly three types of executable files: - a binary with a known header (e.g. '\x7FELF' for an ELF binary), - a shebang header '#!...' (with correct path to an interpreter) and - an unknown header.
 3. When the kernel encounters an unknown header, the 'execve(2)' syscall fails and returns the error code 'ENOEXEC' (Exec format error).

-'bash' and 'dash' have an interesting behavior: if 'execve(2)' fails with 'ENOEXEC' (Exec format error), then the shells will open the file, do some sanity checks, and if they decide that the file can be a script, they will call themselves with the name of the executable as the first argument.
-This means that I can create a script like this: ----------------------------------[ exec_me ]----------------------------------
+Most modern shells (e.g.,'bash', 'dash', 'zsh', etc.) have an interesting behavior: if 'execve(2)' fails with 'ENOEXEC' (Exec format error), then the shells will open the file, do some sanity checks, and if they decide that the file can be a script, they will call themselves with the name of the executable as the first argument.
+This means that we can create a script like this:

 printf 'ls\n' > exec_me